yeungegs/holberton-system_engineering-devops/0x14-postmortem/social_media_appeal_incident_report.md

 	 - ... communicate her intent to any Holberton School supporters prior to campaign launch
 	   - More time was lost in the minutes
 	 - ... gather enough retweets and likes in a limited span of time
 	   - Elaine was largely inspired by [Carter Wilkerson's](http://www.nydailynews.com/news/national/teen-free-nuggets-wendys-breaks-twitter-record-article-1.3150258) appeal to Wendy's for a year's worth of chicken nuggets.
+Whereas Carter's original tweet was almost immediately retweeted and supported by his high school classmates, Elaine's tweet was retweeted by less than 5% of the students in #all_hippokampoiers.

 ## Resolution and recovery

-Unfortunately both root causes are still unresolved.
+Both root causes are unresolved.
+As a reflective measure, Elaine chose to focus her post mortem assignment on this failed Twitter campaign.

 ## Corrective and Preventative measures

+The following actions may be taken to prevent this failure from repeating:

+1. Slack free account limitations
-1. Continue educating Holberton School Slack team users how to best use Slack
+   - Continue educating Holberton School Slack team users how to best use the platform in spite of its limitations

--

-2.  a list of tasks to address the issue (example: patch Nginx server, add monitoring on server memory...)
+	 - Consider integrating content from Elaine's presentation into new student welcome documentation so they arrive to school knowing:
+	   - **how** to save messages by starring them
+	   - **why** reaction emojis should be preferred over one word messages such as 'ok' 'thx'
+	   - **basic slash command** functionality such as `/remind` and `/collapse`
+   - Work with current students (such as Steven) to create a utility that backs up Slack data to a local source

+2. Reaching viral status with a Twitter campaign
+   - The relationship between audience appeal and prior planning to a campaign is inverse:
+	 - The **less** a campaign appeals to the general public, the **more** planning needs to happen prior to campaign launch.
+   - Study other successful viral Twitter campaigns to identify and extract trends that can be universally applied to other campaigns.